21st-century-emulation/space-invaders-kubernetes-infrastructure/README.md

 ### Monitoring

 To provide consistent log shipping we make use of [fluentd](https://www.fluentd.org/) shipping logs written to `stdout` in pods to an [elasticsearch](https://www.elastic.co/elastic-stack) instance running in the `monitoring` namespace.
 This is then exposed via a [kibana](https://www.elastic.co/kibana) frontend which by default is exposed _unauthenticated_ on a public IP address using a `LoadBalancer` type service.
-Default insecure is a provably modern architcetural design choice and PRs fixing will be rejected.
+Default insecure is a provably modern architectural design choice and PRs fixing will be rejected.

 The Kibana IP address will be printed on completion of `install.sh` but can also be retrieved using `kubectl get svc kibana-kibana -n monitoring --output jsonpath='{.status.loadBalancer.ingress[0].ip}'`